-[10] The complainant seeks an order compelling the respondent to refund him for the cost he incurred to repair his vehicle.
+[10] The complainant seeks an order compelling the respondent to refund her for cost she incurred to repair the motor cycle.

 F. RESPONDENT'S VERSION

 [11] The complaint was sent to the respondent requesting him to resolve it with the complainant, alternatively to furnish this Office with a detailed response.
 The respondent failed to address this Office on the merits of the complaint.